AhmadTaj1754/AESencrypter/README.md

 AESencrypter
 =========

-ahmadHashMap is a cross-platform hashing/mapping Python module for human beings.
+AESencrypter is a cross-platform hashing/mapping Python module for human beings.
 Used to simulate a Python dictionary.

-Install ahmadHashMap on your system using :
+Install AESencrypter on your system using :

 pip install AESencrypt

-Import ahmadHashMap into your project using :
+Import AESencrypter into your project using :

 import AESencrypter

 Example of creating and using instance of hashMap:

 import AESencrypter

- mAESencrypter.create()

-*works best with Python3*
+AESencrypter.create()